mkgunasinghe/examples/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/17466433/13907496/53f545fe-eee7-11e5-9057-be77197f04a1.jpeg)

-Recorded observations (clustered) for Turkey in the 2 day range 10/03/16 - 11/03/16.
+Phoenix recorded observations (clustered) for Turkey in the 2 day range 10/03/16 - 11/03/16.